Kahr-Noss/Ooyodo-Kancolle-Quest-Flow/README.md

 ## Flowchart :
 Browse through the full quest tree of Kancolle, search, and plan out your actions with the following tools:
 * Interactive flowchart: Zoom, move around and highlight quests chains by clicking on a quest or typing it's code, and find all the other quests linked to it.
-* Quest informations: Display a precise description of the quest, its requierments and its rewards on selection.
+* Quest information: Display a precise description of the quest, its requirements and its rewards on selection.
-* Adapt the display: Filter only the quests you are intersted in by inputing from which quests you want to start and which one you want to reach.
+* Adapt the display: Filter only the quests you are interested in by inputing from which quests you want to start and which one you want to reach.
 * Get ready: A list of required elements (ships, equipments...) is calculated depending on your progress when clicking a quest (multiple selection possible with right-click!).
 * Chain quest menu: You don't want to search how to unlock the jets?
 No problem, just click on the quests chain you want to load it immediately.

 ## Quest List :
-A complete list of all quests with a complete serch enngine.
+A complete list of all quests with a complete search enngine.
   * Search function: Use one of the following filter (ship required / reward / map / quest period) to easily find what you are looking for.
-  * Tips (not complete yet): Get useful additionnal information about the quests you are about to complete by clicking the "+" button at the bottom of the description.
+  * Tips (not complete yet): Get useful additional information about the quests you are about to complete by clicking the "+" button at the bottom of the description.
-  * Transfer to flowchart: Select the quests you are intereted in and display them on the flowchart by a simple click.
+  * Transfer to flowchart: Select the quests you are interested in and display them on the flowchart by a simple click.
   * Who's she again?: You are new to the game or a kuso teitoku thet doesn't remember the face of his(her) shipgirls?
 Hover their name to see their portrait!